Doonesbury by Garry Trudeau for September 06, 2015

 29. Computerhead

-Spyderred about 9 years ago
+Spyderred over 9 years ago

 The Republican party has continually slashed federal money for education.
 Remember all the Republican attack comments when the President increased the money for Pell grants?
 They were told by the education complex to shut it and did so.
 It’s just as bad at the state level.
 An educated electorate is likely to respond to issues on the merits instead of through emotion.
 Plus who wants all those plebs taking up space and (gasp!)) advancing into better pay.